Sudhir-Dharan/Talk_Storytelling_Analysis/README.md

 streamlit run storytelling.py
 ```

-3. Access the app in the url shared by StreamLit
+3. Access the app with the url shared by StreamLit console

 ---